-As shown in Table 3 the difference in the Pretest Scores of the respondents under Group Integration and Traditional Methods of Instruction was found to be insignificant at 0.05 level of significance, because the obtained absolute t-computed value of 0.894 is lesser than the tabular value of 2.07 on a 1-1 scoring.
-Hence, the null hypothesis "that there is no significant difference between the Pre-test Scores of respondents under the Group Integration and Traditional Methods employed in Integral Calculus" is accepted.
+Test of Significant Difference in the Pre-test Scores of Respondents under Group Integration and Traditional Methods of Instruction t-computed value of 0.894 is lesser than the tabular value of 2.07 on a 1-1 scoring.
+Hence, the null hypothesis "that there is no significant difference between the Pretest Scores of respondents under the Group Integration and Traditional Methods employed in Integral Calculus" is accepted.
 This implies that the two groups have parallel knowledge skills in integral calculus prior to the intervention.